|

 until midnight and after eating and lying down.
 The cough will be in

-paroxysms and the patient will be breathless and exhausted afterwards.
+paroxysms and the person will be breathless and exhausted afterwards.
 The

 effort to expel the mucus may result in vomiting.
-The key indictaor for
+The key indicator for

-this medicine is that the chest is rattly with mucus, but hardly any comes
+this medicine is that the chest is rattling with mucus, but hardly any comes

 up.
 The child is demanding and will